-Following 19 years of workshops in Cape Town, and correspondence courses internationally, The Writing Studio has now relocated to Prince Albert, the Jewel of the Great Karoo, where it is actively involved in the writing and development of new screenplays, plays and novels.
+Following 19 years of workshops in Cape Town, and correspondence courses internationally, The Writing Studio has now relocated to Prince Albert, the Jewel of the Great Karoo, where he is actively involved as story editor in the writing and development of new screenplays, plays and novels.

 Daniel Dercksen, the driving force behind the successful independent training initiative The Writing Studio, is a published film and theatre journalist of 40 years, and has been teaching workshops in creative writing, playwriting and screenwriting throughout South Africa since he formed the studio 22 years ago.
 Read more

 Turning Words Into Action

 The Writing Studio turns words into action through intensive interactive correspondence courses to develop and complete individual projects, ranging from screenplays for feature film and television, to novels and plays.